StfnRomano/Parker_et_al_Inflammaging/README.md

 06 – Differential abundance analysis based on linear mixed models performed at the family level

-07- Differential abundance analysis based on linear mixed models performed at the family level to compare mice groups at the beginning of the experiment

 ### Functions

 01 – Load the data and format them